Former NBA Player J.J. Hickson Arrested And Charged For Role In ‘Frightening Home Invasion’ In Georgia

 Former NBA player J.J.
-Hickson was arrested and charged Friday for his alleged involvement in a home invasion in Senoia, Georgia that took place earlier in the day.
+Hickson was arrested and charged on Friday for his alleged involvement in a home invasion in Senoia, Georgia, that took place earlier in the day.

-According to a report from Fox 5 Atlanta, the 29-year-old Hickson was booked into the Coweta County Jail on Friday, where he chose not to answer questions the news outlet asked regarding the alleged crime.
+According to a report from Fox 5 Atlanta, 29-year-old Hickson was booked into the Coweta County Jail on Friday, where he chose not to answer questions the news outlet asked regarding the alleged crime.
 Police officials said that there were at least two people involved in the “frightening” home invasion, but it was only Hickson who faced charges.

 Speaking to Fox 5 Atlanta, authorities explained that the invasion started around 10:30 a.m. on Friday morning, and resulted in several items being stolen, and a person getting “roughed up” as the crime took place.
 Crimes of this nature are rare in the Senoia area, the authorities added.